deepcell-tf is a deep learning library for single-cell analysis of biological images. It is written in Python and built using TensorFlow 2.

 deepcell-tf installed and start a jupyter session using the default port 8888.
 This command also mounts a data folder (

 $PWD/data) and a notebooks folder (

 $PWD/notebooks) to the docker container so it can access data and Juyter notebooks stored on the host workstation.
-For any saved data or models to persist once the container is shut down, or be accessible outside of the container in general, it must be saved in these mounted directories.
+Data and models must be saved in these mounted directories to persist them outside of the running container.
 The default port can be changed to any non-reserved port by updating